YamanSD/eFormer/README.md

 2. Frontend:
   - Navigate to the Frontend directory: `cd Frontend`
-  - Run the following commands:
+  - Run `mvn run:javafx`
+  - By default there is only one account the Admin:
+    - Username: Admin
-    - `mvn `
+    - Password: 123456789
+    - This user can be used to create other accounts.